Start9Labs/documentation/site/source/user-manual/service-guides/specter/specter-service.rst

                 :width: 60%
                 :alt: img-4

         #.
-Paste in the domain that you copied from Specter running on your Embassy and click Update
+Paste in the domain that you copied from Specter running on your server and click Update

             .. figure:: /_static/images/services/specter/img-5.png
                 :width: 60%